 Agency & Program Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommendations for Fiscal Year 24/25 The River Phoenix Center for Peacebuilding Restorative Justice Training The River Phoenix Center for Peacebuilding completed its second year under the 2021 Trainer Cadre RFP to provide Restorative Justice (RJ) Training and Coaching sessions.
 RJ Conferencing is an approach that brings together the wrongdoer, impacted party, family members, and community members impacted by the offense.
 Together, they devise a plan of action to address the harm caused.
 RJ is the foundation of New DAY services.
+The Provider conducted RJ 1.0 1 training and 7 coaching sessions.
 The RJ training and coaching sessions continue to be a valuable resource for New DAY staff, volunteers, and law enforcement professional development.
 The Provider facilitated training and subsequent coaching sessions in February 2024 and is scheduled to conduct additional sessions this fiscal year.
-Training evaluations reflected a high level of Current Budget \$25,000 Recommended Adjustments \$0 (s): Level Funding Total \$25,000 The Provider conducted RJ 1.0 1 training and 7 coaching sessions. satisfaction with the training.
+Training evaluations reflected a high level of satisfaction with the training.
+Current Budget \$25,000 Comment Recommended Adjustments \$0 (s): Level Funding Total \$25,000